-Connection Object (ADO)
+Connection object (ADO)

 Represents an open connection to a data source.

 A Connection object represents a unique session with a data source.
-In a client/server database system, it may be equivalent to an actual network connection to the server.
+In the case of a client/server database system, it may be equivalent to an actual network connection to the server.
 Depending on the functionality supported by the provider, some collections, methods, or properties of a Connection object may not be available.